cyberbrix/tautulli_userhistory/README.md

 # plexpy_userhistory
 #A linux bash script to provide user watch history, similiar to plexWatch, for PlexPy.
-It provdies history for all users for the previous day
+It provdies history for all users for the previous day.
+Only users with activity will be displayed.
+First movies, then TV episodes.

+#output is text, so it can be redirected

+#TV shows do not have proper number formatting.
+Instead of s01e03, it shows as s1e3.
+#After cloning the repository, perform the following:
+#cd plexpy_userhistory/
+#chmod a+x plexpy_userhistory.sh

 #Run in bash, requires jq